*SALE EXCLUDES LUGGAGE/BAGS AND GUN SLIPS

 (a) Email us at email@example.com.
 Please provide your name, home address, details of the order and, where available, your phone number and email address.

 (b) By post.
 Complete the form enclosed in your parcel and post it, with the goods back to us at the address on the form.
-UK customers can do so free of charge with the label enclosed.
-Or simply write to us at that address, including details of what you bought, when you ordered or received it and your name and address.
+Simply write to us at that address, including details of what you bought, when you ordered or received it and your name and address.

-9.4 How we will refund you.
-We will refund you the price you paid for the goods including delivery costs, by the method you used for payment.
+9.2 How we will refund you.
+We will refund you the price you paid for the goods by the method you used for payment.
 However, we may make deductions from the price, as described below.
+We do not cover return shipping fees

 (a) Your refund will be made within 14 working days from the day on which we receive the goods back from you or, if earlier, the day on which you provide us with evidence that you have sent the goods back to us.
 For information about how to return a goods to us, see condition 9.2.